IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 ## Submissions

-Submissions should be made to a dedicated public github repository under an MIT license.
-Submissions should be packed in a compressed file following the naming convention: `formality-control_[participant-name].tar.gz`.
-Packages should be organized per source to target language pair and per data setting (such as `En-IT/constrained`) and include:
+Submissions should be emailed to the address `iwslt2022-shared-task@amazon.com` with the subject line: `IWSLT2022 Formality-Control Submission`.
+Submissions should be packed in a compressed file with the following naming convention: `formality-control_[participant-name].tar.gz`.
+Packages should be organized per source-target language pair, per data setting, and per test set (e.g. `./EN-IT/constrained/formality/blind-test/`).

-* `README.md`: including
+Each directory should include:

+* README.md with the following information
-    * Brief description of each system submitted
+    * Brief description of each system submitted, including which system they prefer for final evaluation by the organizers
-    * System performance as computed by the participants
+    * System performance as computed by the participant
     * Training data conditions (constrained/unconstrained; full/zero-shot)
     * List of the data sources used for training the system
     * Institution and contact person
 * Source and system output files for the formality control test set
     * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased)
-    * For each system, one output file for each formality level, named `formality-control-[id].[formality-level].[target]` (where `id` is used to distinguish if several approaches are submitted).
-Example: `formality-control-1.formal.de`
+    * For each system, one output file for each formality level, named `formality-control-[id].[formality-level].[target]` (where id is used to distinguish if several approaches are submitted).
+Example:
+    `formality-control-1.formal.de`
-* Source and system output files for the generic quality test set
+* Source and system output files for the generic quality test set MuST-C v1.2 for EN-DE, EN-ES, EN-IT, EN-RU and WMT newstest2020 for EN-JA and newstest2014 for EN-HI.
+Outputs should be formatted as:
-    * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased)
-    * One output file per system (corresponding to a generic formality level)
+    * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased) One output file per system (corresponding to a generic formality level)

-In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of [SacreBLEU v2.0.0](https://pypi.org/project/sacrebleu/2.0.0/), [COMET v1.0.1](https://pypi.org/project/unbabel-comet/1.0.1/), and formality control (using the script provided).
-We invite participants to also submit a paper describing their system(s).
+In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of SacreBLEU v2.0.0 (https://pypi.org/project/sacrebleu/2.0.0/), COMET v1.0.1 (https://pypi.org/project/unbabel-comet/1.0.1/), and formality control (using the script provided).
+We invite participants to also submit a paper describing their system(s) via the conference submission page.
 Unconstrained and constrained systems should be evaluated separately in the system description paper.

 ## Organizers